andrew/ultimate-awesome/README.md

 - [awesome-bun](https://github.com/one-aalam/awesome-bun) - Bun is a fast all-in-one JavaScript runtime.
 This is a central reference to many awesome things about bun out there. .
 - [awesome-reconsidera-takeaway](https://github.com/reconsidera/awesome-reconsidera-takeaway) - 《数字极权时代生存手记》的工具包.
 - [awesome-khmer-language](https://github.com/seanghay/awesome-khmer-language) - A large collection of Khmer language resources.
 Khmer is a language used by Cambodia.
-- [awesome-stock-trading](https://github.com/shi-rudo/awesome-stock-trading) - Curated list of resources for traders, such as tools, websites, and books related to trading stocks.
 - [awesome-hyperledger](https://github.com/skcript/awesome-hyperledger) - A curated list of Hyperledger Resources, Articles, Talks and Applications, all in one place.
 - [awesome-osquery](https://github.com/sttor/awesome-osquery) - Osquery Resources.
 - [awesome-tidalcycles](https://github.com/tidalcycles/awesome-tidalcycles) - List of awesome things related to the live coding system TidalCycles and its close relatives.